available on Release 17.2

 One can restrict learning resources.
 Either only learning resources with licences or learning resources with a specific licence type will send their metadata through the interface.

 Different sets can be selected.
-Sets categorise the metadata of learning resources of different types.
+Sets categorize the metadata of learning resources of different types.

 - Taxonomy-based set

-- Organisation-based set, based on administrative org relationship).
+- Organization-based set, (based on administrative org relationship).

 - Licence-based set, sorted by licence type